Timor-Leste

 • Regional average

-The sectoral distribution of ODF spending in Timor-Leste was quite distinct from Southeast Asian regional averages.
-The variation reflects Timor-Leste’s particular development challenges, notably the legacy of past conflict, its impact on public infrastructure, and the limited capacity of the Timorese government to deliver social services.
+The sectoral distribution of ODF spending in Timor-Leste was quite distinct from Southeast Asian regional averages, reflecting Timor-Leste’s particular development challenges, from the legacy of past conflict and its impact on public infrastructure to the limited capacity of the Timorese government to deliver social services.

 Timor-Leste faces extreme human capital challenges.
-Close to half the country’s children under the age of five suffer from stunting, with Timor-Leste ranked as the third-worst country globally for child malnutrition.
-While health, education, and clean-water access are cited as the government’s top priorities, budget allocations for these critical development sectors fall below international benchmarks for developing countries.
+Close to half the country’s children under the age of five suffer from stunting.
+While health, education, and clean water access are cited as the government’s top priorities, budget allocations for these critical development sectors fall below international benchmarks for developing countries.
 The sectoral distribution of ODF to Timor-Leste partly reflects attempts to close this gap, with ODF flows for health and education more than double the regional average.
-Two of Australia’s largest official development assistance (ODA) programs in the country — the Timor-Leste Human Development Program 2021000840 - INL910 and the Maternal and Child Health Program (INK433) — target these issues.

 Climate